how one photographer documented her life to cope with her mental illness | read | i-D

 I am 23 years old and approaching my four-year recovery anniversary.
 I first started taking photographs as a young teenager when I was at boarding school in Brighton.
 I enjoyed hiding in the darkroom for hours, nurturing and slaving over my prints and negatives.
 It was soothing to me and I could hide away in my own safe space during what was one of the most difficult times of my life.
 At this point, I was documenting my illness but I never shared these images with those around me.

-I lived in a world, which was purely black and white.
-I drew huge black and white drawings, I took black and white photographs and I wore all black most of the time.
-Drawing and darkroom printing involve labour, care, patience and time.
+I lived in a world which was purely black and white.
+I drew huge black and white drawings, I took black and white photographs, and I wore all black most of the time.
+Drawing and darkroom printing involve labor, care, patience, and time.
 Since I have recovered, I haven't felt the desire to work in either of these mediums because they were always about an element of control and hiding away.
 This doesn't mean to say that I will never return to them, but for now they can't give me what I need.
-I have found beauty in the snapshot quality of my work, it is instantaneous and holds far more power and confidence for me than anything before.
+I have found beauty in the snapshot quality of my work; it is instantaneous and holds far more power and confidence for me than anything before.

 I think that my body tells a story and I am proud of that.
-I choose to not criticise my body or myself because it has fought so hard to get me here today.
-It has seriously carried me to hell and back and through many times when I didn't think I would survive.
+I choose to not criticize my body or myself because it has fought so hard to get me here today.
+It has seriously carried me to hell and back many times when I didn't think I would survive.
 So why on earth would I hate my body?
 If I wasn't in my body then who would be?
 As a result, I have never felt more empowered and beautiful than I do today.
-I can now share what I have learnt and created in the hope that we can change attitudes towards stigmatised mental illness and the way that women are portrayed in our society.
+I can now share what I have learned and created in the hope that we can change attitudes towards stigmatized mental illness and the way that women are portrayed in our society.

 Text and photography Alice Joiner